Skip to main content

 After serving confidence in abundance in opening tracks ‘Femininomenon’, ‘Naked in Manhattan’ and ‘Super Graphic Ultra Modern Girl’, she pauses for a breather to promise more from her debut album The Rise and Fall of a Midwest Princess, and maybe a new one, too “if we’re nice.”
 It’s impressive to consider that just one album in, Roan has enough material from that first record to support a Brixton Academy show, a pinnacle that many artists wait two or three albums to reach.

-“I’m so grateful that I get to clock into work like this,” she says pointing to her tassled outfit, an image that she acknowledges was inspired by drag culture.
+“I’m so grateful that I get to clock into work like this,” she says pointing to her tassled outfit and makeup, an identity that she acknowledges is inspired by drag culture.

 Her stage presence is undeniable.
-There’s a grace and power that she exudes with each stride from one end to the other of the cavernous Brixton Academy stage.
-Even then, it’s more than enough to fill a stadium.
-Along with her band of three – Andrea Ferrero on guitar, Lucy Ritter on drums and Allee Futterer on bass – she fills the space with effortless charisma, uniqueness, nerve and talent.
+There’s a grace and power that Roan exudes with each stride from one end of the cavernous Brixton Academy stage to the other; even then, it’d be more than enough to fill an entire stadium.
+Along with her band of three – Andrea Ferrero on guitar, Lucy Ritter on drums and Allee Futterer on bass – they occupy the space with effortless charisma, uniqueness, nerve and talent.

-‘Hot To Go!’, along with its YMCA-esque dance routine, elicits thunderous cheers that has the balcony from which we’re watching swaying underfoot, before she delivers on that promise with the gentler rhythm of new song ‘Subway’.
-The vocals glide low and rise high, Roan’s voice timmering delicately on ballads ‘Coffee’ and ‘California’, while shaking the streets of Brixton with breakthrough hit ‘Good Luck, Babe!’
+The YMCA-esque dance routine of ‘Hot To Go!’ elicits thunderous cheers that has the balcony from which we’re watching swaying underfoot, before she delivers on that earlier promise with the gentler rhythm of new song ‘Subway’.
+The vocals glide low and rise high, Roan’s voice timmering delicately on slow numbers ‘Coffee’ and ‘California’, then shaking the streets of Brixton with breakthrough hit ‘Good Luck, Babe!’

 Chappell Roan in a sash bearing her name in artwork from her album